makgyver/fluke/docs/def_alg/def_server.md

 When overriding the ``fit`` method, you should follow the following best practices:

 - **Progress bars**: track the progress of the learning process using progress bars.
 In `fluke`, this this is done using the `rich` library.
-  In `rich`, progress bars and status indicators use a *live* display that is an insance of the `Live` class.
+  In `rich`, progress bars and status indicators use a *live* display that is an instance of the `Live` class.
 You can reuse the `Live` instance of `fluke` from the `GlobalSettings` using the `get_live_renderer` method.
 In this live display, you can show the progress of the client-side and server-side learning already available in the `GlobalSettings` using `get_progress_bar("clients")` and `get_progress_bar("server")`.
 Then to update the progress bars and to get more information on how to use the `rich` library, please refer to the [official documentation](https://rich.readthedocs.io/en/latest/).